ZerioDev/Music-bot/README.md

 Advanced configuration

 - `opt/maxVol`, the maximum volume that users can define
+- `opt/leaveOnEnd`,  if the bot will leave on finishing the queue
 - `opt/loopMessage`, if the message that a music is played should be sent when it is looped
+- `opt/spotifyBridge`, takes spotify songs/playlists and searches it on youtube and plays it (highly recommended)
+- `opt/defaultvolume`, is the defaul volume the queue will start at
 - `opt/discordPlayer`, options used by discord-player

 ### 📑 Installation